 Don’t forget, you can phone or email your coordinator at anytime if you have questions or simply need some reassurance.

 What medication do I need to take prior to coming to Cyprus?

 The first medication that you will need to use is known as gonadotropins.
 These are administered in the form of subcutaneous injections and their purpose is to stimulate (grow) any antral follicles that are waiting dormant in your ovaries at the beginning of the treatment cycle.
-Dr. Firdevs usually prescribes Menogon, Menopur or Gonal F to use with her medication protocols.
+The doctor usually prescribes Menogon, Menopur or Gonal F for the medication protocols.
 The dose for each patient varies and will be directly related to your fertility status.
 Regardless of whether you are on a high or low dose, you will only administer one gonadotropin injection daily from day 2 until day 11 of your menstrual cycle.

 The second medication that you require is Cetrotide.
 This is a gonadotropin releasing hormone antagonist.
 It suppresses pituitary and ovarian hormone production and, to put it simply, it prevents ovulation.
 Cetrotide is important because we don’t want you to ovulate and release your eggs before you come to Cyprus IVF Centre.
 It will be administered in the same way as the previous medication, in the form of one subcutaneous injection, from day 6 until day 11 of your treatment cycle when the follicles are approximately 12 – 14 millimetres in size.